gustavofuhr/single_pedestrian_tracking/README.md

 Information about the project can be found in: http://inf.ufrgs.br/~gfuhr/?file=research Soon, there will be extensions of the code and improvements in this webpage.

-For question about the code/method please contact Gustavo Fuhr at gfuhr@inf.ufrgs.br.
+For question about the code/method please contact Gustavo Führ at gfuhr@inf.ufrgs.br.

 Requirements